SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_micro_oled_ssd1306/README.md

-# SparkFun Micro OLED Breakout (Qwiic) Driver #
+# SSD1306 - SparkFun Micro OLED Breakout #

 ## Summary ##

 This project shows the implementation of the OLED driver using a **SparkFun Micro OLED Breakout (Qwiic) board** with **BGM220 Explorer Kit** based on I2C communication.

 The SparkFun Micro OLED Breakout (Qwiic) board carries a monochrome, 64 x 48px and blue-on-black OLED display.
-It uses a SSD1306 controller to drive the display.
+It uses an SSD1306 controller to drive the display.
 Its built-in functionalities include contrast control, normal or inverse image display, vertical and horizontal scrolling functions and more.
 It can be used for applications where bright and crisp blue text or icons need to be displayed such as MP3 player, home appliances.

 For more information about the SSD1306 controller, see the [specification page](https://cdn.sparkfun.com/assets/learn_tutorials/3/0/8/SSD1306.pdf).